Troubleshooting HVAC Electrical Problems Safety Guide: Professional Diagnostics & Emergency Procedures

 Safe Contactor Inspection:

-- Power OFF: Turn off breaker before inspection
+- Power OFF: Always, before opening anything

 Thermostat and Control Circuit Issues